hchapman/hchapman.github.io/blog/_posts/2014-09-28-smooth-ricci-flow.md

 look at the more classical background--that deals with smooth surfaces rather than "discrete" surfaces.
 As we'll see, Ricci flow "smooths" the metric of a surface out.
-Notably, Ricci flow (in 3-dimensions) was used by Perelmen in his proof of the Poincar&eacute;
+Notably, Ricci flow (in 3-dimensions) was used by Perelman in his proof of the Poincar&eacute;
 conjuecture.

 Let $$(S, \mathbf g)$$ be a real surface with Riemannian metric